-Profit Before Tax For the year 2021 amounted to ALL 1,208,491 thousand which was higher than previous year by ALL 164,695 thousand, mainly affected by the decreased finance costs of the company and favorable exchange rate gains.
-More details are provided in the related notes to the financial statements.
+Profit Before Tax for the year amounted to ALL 1,715,960 thousand which was higher than previous year by ALL 507,469 thousand, mainly affected by the decreased financing costs and favorable exchange rate gains (appreciation of Albanian Lek against Euro - Company's borrowings are mainly denominated in Euro).

-The above operation results coupled with the movement in the company's working capital led to a Net Cash Flow from Operating activities in the amount of ALL 1,962,566 thousand which was lower by ALL 170,364 thousand compared to prior year.
-The company utilized the generated cashflow to invest in new capex in the Amount of ALL 170,684 thousand as well as utilize its free cash flow in repaying borrowings in the amount of ALL 1,505,280 thousand during the period.
+The above operational results coupled with the movement in the company's working capital led to a Net Cash Flow from Operating activities in the amount of ALL 1,239,293 thousand which was lower by ALL 717,485 thousand compared to prior year.
+The company utilized the generated cash flows to invest in new capital expenditure in the amount of ALL 570,611 thousand as well as utilize its free cash flows in repaying borrowings of ALL 1,142,354 thousand during the year.
 The company closed the financial year with ample liquidity position.

-In terms of technical performance, the operation of the production line during 2021 followed the demand pattern for the company's product while focusing on optimization of stocks and working capital through the year.
-The production line has been performing at very high reliability levels ensuring proper delivery of products, both to domestic and export markets especially during periods of high demand, adequately capturing all the opportunities available.
+In terms of technical performance, the operation of the production line during 2022 followed the demand pattern for the company's product while focusing on optimization of stocks and working capital throughout the year.
+The production line has been performing at very high reliability levels ensuring just-in-time and just-in-place delivery of products, both to domestic and export markets especially during periods of high demand, adequately capturing all the opportunities available.

-In terms of Health and Safety the company has ensured that both legal requirements as well as all the guidelines provided from TITAN Group are followed by implementing best practices to further develop the overall H&S performance.
-To this end, trainings are an important and effective tool, as it will educate the employees on proper workplace procedures, practices, and behavior to prevent possible injuries and illness or contamination from improper hygiene.
+In terms of Health and Safety (H&S) the company has ensured that both legal requirements as well as all the guidelines provided from TITAN Group are followed by implementing best practices to further develop the overall H&S performance.
+To this end, training is an important and effective tool as they serve to educate the employees on proper workplace procedures, practices, and behavior to prevent possible injuries and illness or contamination from improper hygiene.
 Every year the company has a proper H&S training schedule to raise awareness and communicate H&S updated practices to employees.
-In 2021 our employees including sub-contractors had 3,037.5 hours of trainings only in Health and Safety topics/issues.
-Despite the second difficult year regarding the pandemic situation, H&S performance has been rigid in implementing new Covid-19 rules and wakeful to manage and isolate possible cases affected with Covid-19 between employees and sub-contractors.
+In 2022 our employees and sub-contractors received 4,451 hours of training in Health and Safety topics/issues only.
+Despite the third year regarding the pandemic situation, H&S performance has been rigid in implementing Covid-19 rules and wakeful to manage and isolate possible cases affected with Covid-19 between employees and sub-contractors.

-ANTEA has donated cement for various municipalities in Albania to help them in their civil projects on deteriorated and rehabilitations of roads, restorations/constructions of local houses and schools.
-Nevertheless, ANTEA continues to engage in promoting CSR standards and best practices in the country, by organizing conferences and meetings with Local Authorities, Institutions, Universities, Organizations and NGOs and leading the CSR approach by boosting SDGs in the country.
+The Company has donated cement to various municipalities in Albania to help them in their civil projects on improvements to deteriorated infrastructure and rehabilitations of roads, restorations/constructions of local houses and schools.
+The Company continues to engage in promoting CSR standards and best practices in the country by organizing conferences and meetings with local authorities, institutions, universities, organizations and NGOs and leading the CSR approach by boosting SDGs in the country.

-The environmental performance of ANTEA is monitored and reviewed throughout the entire year.
+The environmental performance of the Company is monitored and reviewed throughout the year.
 The review addresses accordingly and timely all the material issues of our operations.
-Since the beginning of its operation, ANTEA has been exerting its activity in accordance with ISO 14001 environmental management system certified by independent third party.
-The certification covers the quality and the adequacy of all applicable systems enforced to control and reduce air emissions, quarry rehabilitation and landscape aspects, groundwater, wells and wastewater aspects, liquid and solid waste, natural resources & energy consumption, noise, and other environmental aspects.
-In this respect, the company is fully compliant with the applicable laws and legislations.
-ANTEA constantly is improving the environmental performance, focusing the efforts on tackling climate change, using natural resources responsibly, improving our energy efficiency and contributing to the circular economy.
+Since the beginning of its operation, the Company has been exerting its activity in accordance with ISO 14001 environmental management system certified by an independent third party.
+The certification covers the quality and the adequacy of all applicable systems enforced to control and reduce air emissions, quarry rehabilitation and landscape aspects, groundwater, wells and wastewater aspects, liquid and solid waste, natural resources and energy consumption, noise and other environmental aspects.
+To this respect, the Company is fully compliant with the applicable laws and legislations.
+The Company is constantly improving environmental performance, focusing its efforts on tackling climate change, using natural resources responsibly, improving energy efficiency and contributing to the circular economy.